 Whew!
 That’s quite the legacy for one little math trick.

-Aatish Bhatia is a recent physics Ph.D. working at Princeton University to bring science and engineering to a wider audience.
+Aatish Bhatia is a science writer and physicist working at Princeton University on the Council on Science and Technology, where he is an Associate Director and Lecturer.
 He writes the award-winning science blog Empirical Zeal and is on Twitter as @aatishb.

 This classic Facts So Romantic post was originally published in November 2013.